zkutalik/ssimp_software/pseudocode.md

 ## Output
-There is an `.log` file providing the output and possible warning messages.
+The `.log` file provides the output and possible warning messages.
 The `.out` file has the following columns:

 - `SNP`